lixitrixi/classical-chronicle/_contributors/yeivin-herrera.md

 order: 3
 past: true
 ---
-**Yeivin Herrera** is one of the co-founders of the *Classical Chronicle* and serves as both a writer and editor.
+**Yeivin Herrera** is one of the co-founders of the *Classical Chronicle* and servedas both a writer and editor.